eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 The next step is to create the topic with a given name.
-Topics with the same data type description and with different names are considered different topics.
+Topics with the same data type description and with different names are considered other topics.
 This means that readers or writers created for a given topic do not interfere with readers or writers created with another topic even if they have the same data type.
-Topics with the same name but incompatible datatype is considered an error and should be avoided.
+Topics with the same name but incompatible datatype are considered an error and should be avoided.

 .. code-block:: C